Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: MICS-EFS: The proposed, novel method

-The proposed IDENAS method is based on a modified version of the traditional autoencoder model\cite{autoencoder}, specifically designed to explore the relationships for an arbitrarily given input-output configuration.
-An autoencoder is a form of artificial neural network that learns efficient data encoding in an unsupervised manner, it comprises an encoder and a decoder component.
-The encoder maps the input data ($x$) to a lower-dimensional space, while the decoder reconstructs the input data by minimizing a predefined loss function ($L$).
+The proposed MICS-EFS method is based on a modified version of the traditional autoencoder model \cite{autoencoder}, specifically designed to explore the relationships for an arbitrarily given input-output configuration.
+The traditional autoencoder is a form of artificial neural network that learns efficient data encoding in an unsupervised manner, it comprises an encoder and a decoder component.
+The encoder maps the input data ($x$) to a lower-dimensional space Z, while the decoder reconstructs the input data by minimizing a predefined loss function ($L$).
+Here, the Z block represents the latent space or the compressed representation of the input data that captures the most significant features and dependencies.
 Formally, the objective is to learn the encoder function $f: \mathbb{R}^n \mapsto \mathbb{R}^p$ and the decoder function $g: \mathbb{R}^p \mapsto \mathbb{R}^n$, satisfying

-, where $E$ is the expectation over the distribution of $x$, and the loss function often being the $\ell_2$ norm, although alternative measures exist.
+, where $E$ is the expectation over the distribution of $x$, and the loss function often being the $\ell_2$ norm, although alternative measures exist \cite{viharos2022self}.
 Generally, the encoder and decoder are implemented using fully connected layers within the artificial neural network framework.

-The proposed modification involves considering the internal information and dependency relationships within the data.
-This is accomplished by dividing the input data ($x$) into two distinct sets, namely the input configuration ($x_{in}$) and the output configuration ($x_{out}$), where $x_{in} \cup x_{out} = x$.
-This adjustment enables the autoencoder to learn a mapping between an arbitrary given input-output configurations, thus facilitating exploration of the internal dependencies (see Figure \ref{fig:autoencoder}).
+The proposed MICS-EFS method employs a classic encoder-decoder model with adaptations tailored to explore the relationships between arbitrarily defined input and output sets.
+Unlike conventional autoencoders that reconstruct the original input, this approach partitions the data into distinct input and output subsets, namely the input set $x_{in}$ and the output set $x_{out}$, where $x_{in} \cup x_{out} = x$.
+While the underlying architecture remains largely standard, the methodology diverges by dynamically altering the input-output mapping, making it suitable for discovering intricate parameter dependencies in both 1D and 2D datasets.
+This adjustment enables the modified autoencoder to learn a mapping between an arbitrary given input-output configurations (see Figure \ref{fig:autoencoder}).
+Based on the new concept, Equation \ref{eq1} is modified as follows: